 Fridays at 8 p.m., July 16 – Aug.
 13

 Featuring in-depth and often irreverent interviews with the world’s best-known music photographers, musicians, gallerists, music journalists and social commentators, Icon: Music Through the Lens is an eye-opening, six-part, thrill ride through the amazing world of music photography.
+Watch now or stream anytime on the PBS Video app.

 July 16 | On Camera